androidautohacks/AAAD/README.md

 ![banner](https://i.imgur.com/EeT5Y3v.png)

 # WARNING: THIS IS THE ONLY OFFICIAL DOWNLOAD SOURCE FOR AAAD.
-AAADAPK.COM, UPTODOWN, SOFTONIC etc. ARE NOT AFFILIATED WITH AAAD IN ANY WAY.
+[AAAD.APP](https://aaad.app) SERVES AS THE COMMUNITY VERSION OF THIS APP

 ## Please always download genuine softwares.